Victorian Railways miscellaneous vehicles: Dodge cars

-Road Transferable Locomotive
+Road-transferable locomotive

 In about 1991, it was realised that running long freight trains was no longer economical, given the shift to road transport that had been taking place for nearly 40 years.

-As a proposed solution to this, it was decided to purchase a Road Transferable Locomotive, essentially a truck fitted with retractable rail wheels.
-The truck was intended to haul short trains from three to maybe fifteen wagons, instead of a large locomotive with far more power than necessary.

-The idea was that a number of wagons of the given type, would be left in a rail siding and the line shut off.
-When there was enough of a wheat harvest or other applicable traffic, the Melbourne-based RTL was to drive out to wherever the wagons were stored, and haul them to the nearest level crossing for loading.
-Once this was done, the RTL would haul its short train back to Melbourne, unload, and then return the wagons to their storage location.
-The RTL would then return to Melbourne by road, which was quicker given the condition of the freight rail network at the time.
+As a proposed solution, it was decided to purchase a road-transferable locomotive, essentially a truck fitted with retractable rail wheels.
+The truck was intended to haul short trains from three to perhaps fifteen wagons instead of deploying a large locomotive with far more power than necessary.
+The idea was that a number of wagons of the given type would be left in a rail siding and the line would be shut off.
+When there was enough grain or other commodity, the Melbourne-based truck was to drive by road to where the wagons were stored, and haul them to the nearest level crossing for loading.
+Once this was done, the truck would haul its short train back to Melbourne, unload, return the wagons to their storage location, then return to Melbourne by road.

-This was intended to cut down on crews, because the RTL did not require crews to be stationed at remote locations - one or two crews would therefore be able to do the work of multiples.
+The scheme was intended to cut down on crews, because the road-transferable locomotive did not require crews to be stationed at remote locations; one or two crews would therefore be able to do the work of several more crews.

-An order was placed for three vehicles, and RTL1 began tests in 1995.
-It was tested north of Bendigo, but was only able to haul up to seven loaded bogie grain hopper wagons.
-Tyre failure became a constant problem, and so RTL2 and RTL3 have not been built.
+An order was placed for three vehicles, and RTL1 began tests in 1995 north of Bendigo.
+It was found that the truck was only able to haul a maximum of seven loaded bogie grain hopper wagons.
+Tyre failure became a constant problem, and so RTL2 and RTL3 were not built.

-RTL1 has been withdrawn from service due to the schemes failure.
-Since then it has been dismantled, converting it back to a standard road vehicle.
-Its future is unknown and is currently stored at Dynon depot.
+RTL1 has been converted back to a standard road vehicle.

 Steam shovels

-In the early 1900s the railways were beginning to invest in large infrastructure projects, which had been delayed considerably due to the 1890s depression.
+In the early 1900s, the railways were beginning to invest in large infrastructure projects, which had been delayed considerably due to the 1890s depression.
 As a result, in 1907 and 1912 respectively, two steam shovels were built.
 There is no more information about the second shovel, but the first does have a detailed history.

 Steam Shovel No.1 was used early in its life at the ballast pit at Mt.
 Ruse.
 During 1909 the shovel was constantly dismantled and moved to other locations, one example being Armadale, when the cutting was being constructed from South Yarra to Toorak during the quadruplication of the Caulfield line, to increase services to Frankston and Dandenong.
 Presumably the shovel was also used to dig out Camberwell station and parts of the Glen Waverley line.
 It is thought that this work was shared with shovels Ruston and Harmon owned by the construction branch.

-During the shovel's use it was operated by a steam locomotive driver who was unfit for that work.
-The driver returned to other duties when the shovel was not required.
+During the shovel's use it was operated by a steam locomotive driver who was unfit for driving duties.